shotnothing/NoteTogether/server/README.md

 ## Setup
 1. Create file \server\config\db.js
-2. Add these lines
+2. Add these lines to the newly created `db.js` Replace <Addr of your DB> with yours.

 ```
 module.exports = {
-	database: "addr of your mongo db",
+	database: "<Addr of your DB>",
 	secret: "password"
 };
 ```